navgurukul/newton/maths-hi-toh-hai/percentage-questions.md

         = 2400/100

         = 24

+ ### Hard questions :

+1. Ron scored 344 marks out of 400 marks and his elder brother Ben scored 582 marks out of 600 marks.
+Who scored percentage is better?
+        Solution:

+        Percentage of marks scored by Ron = (344/400 × 100) %

+                                                = (34400/400) %

+                                                = (344/4) %

+                                                = 86 %

 Ab yeh questions solve kariye:
+### Easy Questions:

-2. What is 10 % of 90?
+1. What is 10 % of 90?

         a.
 9 %